 - Services via any form of air/flight for emergency air ambulance; and - The patient's destination is an acute care hospital; and - The patient's condition is such that the ground ambulance (basic or advanced life support) would endanger the patient's life or health; or - Inaccessibility to ground ambulance transport or extended length of time required to transport the patient via ground ambulance transportation could endanger the patient.

-See Air Ambulance Services for details on plan benefits and coverage.
+See Air Ambulance Services and the No Surprises Act for details on plan benefits and coverage.

 Gender Dysphoria